ivanmijacika/APCSFinalProject/README.md

 - 5/25:
 - 5/26: I worked on/completed the `Vector2D` class and the `TilePos` class.
 I also worked on the `Sprite` class and implemented most of it.
 - 5/27: I added new methods (getHeight and getWidth) to the `Sprite` class and I started working on the `Renderer` class.
+- 5/31: I continued working on the `Renderer` class by implementing a scale and changing the coordinates to fit the screen's coordinates (instead of the world's coordinates).
+I also made a small change to a method in the `Sprite` class.